 Split System Air Conditioners

 Split systems are one of the most popular air-conditioning options for homes and businesses on the Sunshine Coast.
-Split system air conditioning units are so named because they are made up of 2 separate components, an indoor and an outdoor unit (see below).
-Unlike the combined units mentioned above (portable and window air-conditioners) the separation of components in the split system design enables better efficiency and also achieves a more streamlined interior appearance, when you consider the capability of the unit.
-Split system air-conditioners require installation by a professional electrician.
+They are called ‘split’ systems because they are made up of 2 separate components, an indoor and an outdoor unit (see below).
+These type of air-conditioners come in a variety of different models, which are suitable for cooling single rooms (split system, mini-split system) to multiple rooms (multi-split, multi-head split).